In This Article

 Similarly to the avalanche method, you’ll still make minimum payments on all accounts to avoid fees.
 You’ll just put any extra toward that low-balance card first.

-The snowball method lets you make quick progress on low-balance debts, which can keep you motivated.
+The snowball method lets you make quick progress on low-balance debts, which can keep you motivated while you pay off credit card debt.
 However, you may end up paying more interest overall.

 Debt consolidation

-Credit card interest rates can be notoriously high, which can make it hard to get out of debt.
+Credit card interest rates can be pretty high, making it hard to get out of debt.
 A debt consolidation loan can help you pay off the debt quicker, possibly with a lower interest rate.

 When you take out a debt consolidation loan, you’ll pay off all credit card balances using the funds.
 You’ll then have one monthly payment instead of several.
 Ideally, the loan will have a lower interest rate than the credit cards, which helps you pay less interest overall.

-Debt consolidation loans simplify the process of paying off credit card debt but may not be an option if your credit score is poor.
+Debt consolidation loans simplify paying off credit card debt but may not be an option if your credit score is poor.

 Balance transfer credit card

-Another way to pay down debt is to apply for a balance transfer credit card.
+Another method you’ll see when looking into how to pay off credit card debt is to apply for a balance transfer credit card.
 You’ll transfer the balances from your existing cards, so you only have one payment to make each month.

 Balance transfer credit cards often have a 0% introductory interest rate, allowing you to pay off your debt interest-free.
 You may need to transfer the balance within a specific time frame to take advantage of the offer.

-Once the introductory period is up, the interest rate will increase, so it’s in your best interest to pay it off as quickly as possible.
+The interest rate will increase once the introductory period ends, so it’s best to pay it off as quickly as possible.
 Making higher payments to reduce the balance quickly can be motivating for some borrowers and stressful for others.

-You may find that the card limit isn’t high enough to move all your debt over.
-That means you could still end up with multiple cards to pay off.
+You may find that the card limit isn’t enough to move all your debt over, and that means you could still end up with multiple cards to pay off.
 Additionally, if the balance is too close to the card’s limit, it could negatively impact your credit score.

-Once you fully understand your credit card debt and plan to pay it off, it’s time to fit the debt payments into your monthly budget.
+Once you fully understand how to get out of credit card debt and have a plan, it’s time to fit the debt payments into your monthly budget.

 Categorize your expenses as either fixed or variable.